witnet/documentation/docs/tutorials/bitcoin-price-feed/compiling.md

 5. Write [migration files][migrations] with default constructor arguments that you can later customize.

-If you go and look at the `contracts/requests` folder, you will notice a new file called `BitcoinPrice.sol`.
+If you now take a look in the `contracts/requests` folder, you will notice a new file called `BitcoinPrice.sol`.
 It will contain something like this:

 ```solidity